-With a recession and depressed housing market putting group profitability at risk, Efficio was asked to design and implement a strategic cost reduction programme.
+With a recession and depressed housing market putting group profitability at risk, Efficio was asked to design and implement a strategic cost reduction program.
 The goal was to generate savings of 7-14% per year - and to create the infrastructure to ensure those savings were sustainable over time.

 The key challenge for Efficio was that each business unit largely worked independently.
 Supplier selection was driven mainly by geographical proximity and historical relationships, rather than best practice.
-A cultural divide between units also meant there was little coordination, and no common procurement strategy
+A cultural divide between units also meant there were little coordination, and no common procurement strategy

 We used our expertise and experience to quickly identify key opportunities for cost savings, including: